Concordia Logo

 • No "Double Dipping": Students cannot be registered in a team with an Organization and simultaneously be registered in a school team.

-• This violates the Student Centred Policy (See Link to REC Policy above) and VEX Rule G4.
+• This violates the Student Centred Policy (See Link to REC Policy above) and VEX Rules G4 and G5.
 Students found in violation risk having their entire team disqualified from the tournament.